What is it?

 On the inside

 The inside of Caterham’s little car is basic and can be described as classic.
 Flat dash, dials, wheel, pedals.
-It’s tight in there (less so if you option the ‘SV’ slightly wide-body chassis) and not comfortable.
-The roof is a horror, and in winter you’ll slowroast your left thigh against the transmission tunnel while getting frostbite from the gaps in the fabric doors.
+It’s tight in there (albeit slightly less so if you option the ‘SV’ wide-body chassis) and not comfortable.
+The roof is a horror, and in winter you’ll slow-roast your left thigh against the transmission tunnel while getting frostbite from the gaps in the fabric doors.
 There’s not much more to it than that.

 Even though the Seven remains the most basic of sports cars, on the right day, and when the sun is shining and the right set of bends has opened up, there’s nothing quite like it.
 Your eyeballs will vibrate, your back vertebrae will fuse, but your smile will be almost rictus.
-Manage to tame one of the really quick versions and you’ll be crowned a hero – the R500 is possibly one of the most sickeningly rapid cars around a track, though the CSR is nearly as quick and much easier to live with.
-Go for the six-speed sequential gearbox option on the R500 whenever you can.
-It’s worth it.
+Manage to tame one of the really quick versions and you’ll be crowned a hero – the 620 R is one of the most sickeningly rapid cars around a track, though the Supersport R with less than half the power is just as much fun.
+Honourable mention for the 160, too.
+Skinny tyres rule.
 Insurance and tax depend on engines, so it’s worth checking out what you can get for the cash.